Special Educational Needs and Disability (SEND) Policy

 Identifying Special Educational Needs

-Gascoigne School follows the Dfe SEN Code of Practice in defining special educational needs:
+Gascoigne School follows the DfE SEND Code of Practice in defining special educational needs and disabilities:

-“A pupil has SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.”
+“A pupil has SEND where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.”

 The school will seek to identify pupils making less than expected progress given their age and individual circumstances.
 This can be characterised by progress which: